 Alcohol and Depression

 After beginning to work here at Nave Law Firm, I have seen that DWI’s do not discriminate.
 They can happen to anyone with any background.
-From your neighborhood doctor, to the person running the cash register at your local corner store; young and old; rich and poor and everyone in between.
-The consequences of a DWI on people’s lives can be life changing.
+From your neighborhood doctor to the person running the cash register at your local corner store; young and old; rich and poor and everyone in between.
+The consequences of a DWI on people’s lives can be life-changing.
 It can affect not just your license, but your job, finances, freedom and your relationships.
-For some people these DWI’s happen because of a blip in judgement but for others it is a result of having a real addiction to alcohol or drugs.
+For some people, these DWI’s happen because of a blip in judgment but for others, it is a result of having a real addiction to alcohol or drugs.

 What I have seen in my personal life with loved ones, and here at our firm with many of our clients, is the real effects of alcohol on someone’s body and mind.
-From Liver and heart damage to behavioral changes, to stomach issues and coordination problems.
-Mood changes and depression are often accompanied with dependency of alcohol.
-Visit https://www.alcoholrehabguide.org/alcohol/effects/ to see the more detail about the effects of alcohol on your body.
+From Liver and heart damage to behavioral changes to stomach issues and coordination problems.
+Mood changes and depression are often accompanied by the dependency on alcohol.
+Visit https://www.alcoholrehabguide.org/alcohol/effects/ to see more detail about the effects of alcohol on your body.

-People have this idea that DWI Attorney’s are simply trying to get people out of the consequences of a DWI and that anyone who has been ticketed for a DWI is a bad person or a criminal.
-We argue that WE are NOT this at all, and our clients are your brothers, sister, fathers and mothers, aunts, uncles, neighbors and coworkers.
+People have this idea that a DWI Attorney is simply trying to get people out of the consequences of a DWI and that anyone who has been ticketed for a DWI is a bad person or a criminal.
+We argue that WE are NOT this at all, and our clients are your brothers, sister, fathers, and mothers, aunts, uncles, neighbors, and coworkers.
 We are a firm who advocates for our client’s rights and at the same time advocating for them personally.
-We recognize that our clients may have been charged with a crime they did not commit, but we also recognize our clients as individuals who have made a mistake and may be going through a hard time.
+We recognize that our clients may have been charged with a crime they did not commit, but we also recognize our clients as individuals who have made a mistake and maybe going through a hard time.
 In fact, we often recommend people attend a Victim Impact Panel, which gives people the opportunity to hear people whose lives have been affected by DWI in the past.

 Article written by Paralegal Danelle Ceratt, for more information and questions, please contact her at DCerratt@NaveTeam.com